Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Brakes

-Question - Tell me how you would check that the brakes are working before starting a journey.
+Question - Tell me how you'd check that the brakes are working before starting a journey.

 Brake Lights

-Question - Show me how you would check that the brake lights are working on this car.
-(I can assist you.)
-If you need to switch the ignition on, please don't start the engine.
+Question - Tell me how you'd check the brake lights are working on this car.

-Answer Details - Switch on the ignition and then press the brake pedal to activate the brake lights.
-Either reverse the car up to a reflective surface so that you can check each bulb or have someone check for you.
-The examiner may walk to the back of the car and visually check the brake lights for you.
+Answer Details - Explain you'd press on the brake pedal and either reverse the car up to a reflective surface so that you can check each bulb or have someone check for you.

 Head Restraint